RyanFleck/Manuals/content/languages/cpp.md

 # A Note on Programming

-Never forget that you are responsible for waving the dreams of yourself, and others, into panes of logic that are run by rocks that we tricked to think with lightning.
+Never forget that you are responsible for weaving the dreams of humanity into panes of cold logic, run by rocks which we tricked to think with lightning.

+More importantly, never forget that computers are not us.
+They have no inherent humanity.
+Computers reflect the coldest, most logical and calculating part of ourselves.
+We must be cautious not to lose ourselves and forsake our souls by gazing too affectionately at the reflection on this black mirror.

 > We are the music makers, <br />
 > And we are the dreamers of dreams, <br />